jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_user_connectioncount.md

 ---

-## Configuration

-This alarm is disabled by default.
+{% include note.html content="This alarm is disabled by default.
 It is important to configure alarm thresholds that are appropriate to your environment before enabling this alarm.
-For more information, see Configure \| Alarms.
+Use a Spotlight Client to **Configure \| Alarms**." %}

 {% include links.html %}